Giannis Maniatis: Olympiacos

 He scored his first goal at Olympiacos in a 4–0 home win against Levadiakos.
 On 4 December 2012, he managed to score his first goal in the Champions League, in a 2–1 home win against Arsenal.

-In the 2014 Greek Cup semi-final between PAOK and Olympiacos, PAOK fans littering the Olympiacos substitutes' bench with anchovies, the match finished with three red cards and fighting between Olympiacos captain Giannis Maniatis and his teammate in the Greece national football team, Kostas Katsouranis.
+In the 2014 Greek Cup semi-final between PAOK and Olympiacos, PAOK fans littering the Olympiacos substitutes' bench with anchovies, the match finished with three red cards and fighting between Maniatis and his teammate in Greece, Katsouranis.
 The latter tried to prevent the former from taking a throw-in during the match (or something of the sort).
 The former, at the best of times, is a slightly ... volatile footballer.
 A month later in an interview for the 30-man provisional 2014 World Cup squad Kostas Katsouranis admitted his mistake and said that the incident is in the past.
 "We talked too much about it.
 I think that was a mistake from many aspects.
 And as one of the captain, as second captain or at least one of the two older players in the team, since 2004, I think I have a great responsibility, I was wrong, I explained to Maniatis many times and he understood it and we'll continue as usual to reach our targets" he said.

 It was one of the most stable and most valuable players of Olympiakos during the last seasons, and in any case, the 27-year-old cashed his offer champions Greece with a new four-year contract which will tie him with the club till 2017.
 The 26-year-old has enjoyed a successful move to Piraeus, joining from Panionios in 2011 and since then establishing himself as a key player and breaking into the national team.
 "I am proud that I am playing in this team, which is above all a family and I am happy that I will continue to wear red and white.
 I will give all of my strength to achieve the team's goals, to continue to achieve titles and success and especially to keep our fans proud and happy".
 Maniatis said.